 - Managing risk, not the routine: Sometimes release managers focus too much on the routine of a process and compromise the management of risk.
 Managing risk helps to improve the quality and scope of the project and makes managers aware of the requirements for reaching project completion.

 Each one of these challenges poses a variety of risks.
 If a release manager does not effectively manage these risks, the project is compromised which results in delays and/or unhappy customers.

-What KPI Are a Release Manager is Responsible For?
+What KPI is a Release Manager Responsible For?

 Since release managers have a variety of tasks to do, it can sometimes be hard to get lost in the countless tasks/responsibilities that you can forget to utilize a variety of metrics to assess the overall performance.